MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/dictionary/dictionary-data-type.md

 ## Remarks
 Each addition to the dictionary consists of a value, and its associated key.
 Every key in a Dictionary must be unique.
 A key cannot be null, but a value can be, only when the value type is a reference type.

 The Dictionary data type does not support holding instantiated records.
-For this purpose, use temporary tables instead.
+For this purpose, use temporary tables.

 > [!WARNING]
 > Previously in C/AL, one would have typically used an in-memory temporary table to create a key-value data structure, as shown in the code below.
 In AL you use the Dictionary Data Type instead.